MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagdefaultviewentryid-canonical-property.md

 ms.lasthandoff: 04/23/2019
 ms.locfileid: "32270011"
 ---
-# <a name="pidtagdefaultviewentryid-canonical-property"></a>Propriedade canônica Pidtagdefaultviewentryid Canonical
+# <a name="pidtagdefaultviewentryid-canonical-property"></a>Propriedade canônica PidTagDefaultViewEntryId